Don (2006 Hindi film): Filming

-Soundtrack
+Music

 The soundtrack was composed by Shankar–Ehsaan–Loy, with lyrics written by Javed Akhtar.
 The album contains 8 songs: 3 original, 2 remakes of from the original film, a theme, a reprise, and a remix of one of the 3 new songs.
 The vocals were performed by Shaan, Sunidhi Chauhan, Shankar Mahadevan, Alisha Chinai, Mahalakshmi Iyer, Sonu Nigam, Udit Narayan and MIDIval Punditz.
 It was released on 26 August 2006 by T-Series.

 The soundtrack received positive reviews from music critics, who praised "Aaj Ki Raat", calling it "innovative" and the best song on the album.
 The recreation of songs from the original film, "Ye Mera Dil" and "Khaike Paan Banaraswala", received mixed reviews.
 Joginder Tuteja from Bollywood Hungama gave the album a 4 out of 5, noting its success at surprising its listener, and wrote, "Shankar-Ehsaan-Loy do exceedingly well with the soundtrack and establish their supremacy as the composer trio who can give their own even while rearranging the songs from the past." ' Sukanya Verma of Rediff.com was less impressed with the album, calling it "Snazzy, good mix" and writing, "This lavish enterprise has a little bit of everything.
 An eclectic mix of old, new and everything in between; Don is an unusual presentation of old-wine-in-new-bottle."

 The Don soundtrack album was the first Indian soundtrack to be released on iTunes on the same day of its launch or before the public release of physical copies.
 The music topped charts on a number of platforms in India.
 It was one of the best-selling Bollywood soundtracks of the year, with 1.5 million units sold according to Box Office India.
 The song "Aaj Ki Raat" was used by A. R. Rahman in his Grammy and Academy Award-winning soundtrack Slumdog Millionaire (2008).

 Marketing

 Being a remake of an iconic film, and the star-cast involved, Don was one of the most anticipated films of the year.
 The first look poster was released in late April 2006, which according to the media hinted at the kind of adaptation the film was going to be.
 This was followed by another poster in late July 2006, which also revealed the release date of the film.

-Following the poster reveals, the teaser trailer for Don premiered alongside the theatrical release of Kabhi Alvida Naa Kehna on 11 August 2006.
+Following the poster reveals, the trailer was released in mid-September.
 Bollywood Hungama deemed it promising, writing that the "trendy accessories, sleek gadgets, lavish settings, expensive wardrobe and deadly action scenes build the framework of the new Don."
 To promote the film, the filmmakers teamed up with Hungama Digital Media Entertainment to launch a mobile game based on the film.
 It was the first multiplayer online game launched for any Bollywood film.
 The filmmakers also launched popcorn holders of Don before the release film.
 An 80-page comic book was published and copies were given for free in multiplexes along with the tickets of the film.